 Clean Air Vents and Registers

 Air vents and registers can become clogged with debris like dust build-up and nesting materials from insects or rodents.
 Like dirty air filters, this can impede airflow and decrease indoor air quality.
 It’s a good idea to check these and wipe them down to clean off any contaminants that might end up circulating throughout your home.

 Check Your Outdoor Unit

 The fall may be adored for the way trees change color and shed leaves, but this presents potential problems for your outdoor unit.
 Debris from foliage can clog your system, which greatly impedes efficiency.
 In the fall especially, it’s important to clear away dead leaves, twigs or branches and cut back surrounding shrubbery to allow enough space around the unit for proper airflow.
 You can also rinse your unit off with a garden hose, just be sure it’s fully turned off at the source.

 It’s a good idea to schedule a system tune-up in the fall, before you really start depending on your unit to heat your home.
 A professional HVAC technician can clean your system, inspect it for potential problems and replace worn parts before they cause problems.

 Kinkaid proudly serves Montgomery, Bucks, Philadelphia and Chester Counties.
-We offer residential and commercial installation, and maintenance and repair on all makes and models of HVAC equipment.
-We also offer a variety of service plans and financing options.
+We offer residential and commercial installation, maintenance and repair on all makes and models of HVAC equipment.
 Contact us today to get started!